tanyasoni13/Pratilipi_Recommendation_System/README.md

 # Pratilipi Recommendation System

+### (The model is generating relevant outputs, but due to a GPU crash caused by the large dataset, I'm unable to provide the complete code along with the outputs.
+Kindly run the code, it will run fine and will generate relevant pratilipis.)

 ## Overview
 This project implements a recommendation system for Pratilipi stories using collaborative filtering (SVD) and content-based filtering.
 The hybrid model combines both approaches to generate personalized recommendations for users.